kubevirt/kubevirt/docs/devel/offline-virtual-machine.md

 To allow building such VM management systems on top of the KubeVirt, the OfflineVirtualMachine is introduced to provide the access to the stopped virtual machines.
-When working with running virtual machines, please see the [VirtualMachine] object documentation.
+When working with running virtual machines, please see the [VirtualMachineInstance] object documentation.
 The Virtual Machine object is designed to work in tandem with the OfflineVirtualMachine and provides the configuration and status for running virtual machines.